vstconsulting/polemarch/doc/gui.rst

 * the first one is located in the left sidebar and it is aimed to provide user with navigation between main system objects, like projects, inventories, history records and ect.

-* the second one is located in the top right conner of browser window and it is aimed to navigate user to API section, to user's page and to logout page.
+* the second one is located at the top of browser window and it is aimed to navigate user to API section, to user's page and to logout page.

 Also there are some widgets on content block of Dashboard page.
 User can customize Dashboard page as he wish.